 - 4.1 The Accounts and Audit Regulations 2015 require every local authority to "undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance".
 Accordingly, internal audit is a separate, objective assurance and consulting activity designed to add value and improve an organisation's operations.
 It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes. - 4.2 The Local Audit and Accountability Act 2014 requires the County Council to prepare an annual Statement of Accounts, and for these accounts to be subject to an external audit.
 The general duties of the auditor are set out in section 20 of the Act.
 The Council has opted into the national auditor appointment provisions of the Local Audit (Appointing Person) Regulations 2015.
-Under these provisions, an external auditor was appointed to the authority by Public Sector Audit Appointments Ltd for a five year period commencing 2018/19. - 4.3 The County Council may, from time to time, be subject to audit, inspection or investigation by external bodies such as HM Revenue and Customs, who have statutory rights of access.
+Under these provisions, an external auditor is was appointed to the authority by Public Sector Audit Appointments Ltd for a specified five year period, the latest appointment being from 2023/24 to 2027/28 commencing 2018/19. - 4.3 The County Council may, from time to time, be subject to audit, inspection or investigation by external bodies such as HM Revenue and Customs, who have statutory rights of access.